The Riches OF GRACE

 2. What do I have as a son of God?

-We also see in Titus 3:5 that the bible clearly shows that those who are saved are regenerated.
-The word “regeneration” literally means to be born again.
-The Greek word for “regeneration” is palin (again), genesia (birth).
+We also see in Titus 3:5 that the Bible clearly shows that those who are saved are regenerated.
+The word regenerated literally means to be born again.
+The Greek word for regeneration is palin (again), genesia (birth).

-I'm not just a child, but I'm considered a full grown son who has privileges now; and, I’m considered an adult.
+I am not just a child, but I am also considered a full grown son who has privileges now; and, I am considered an adult.
 This position is brought about by adoption.
-The word “adoption” means: the placing as a son (that is, a full grown son).
-Our modern day adoption is not the same as Bible adoption.
+The word adoption means: the placing as a son (that is, a full-grown son).
+Our modern day adoption is not the same as the Bible adoption.
 Our modern term is the taking of a stranger into a family and declaring him to be a son.
-Even though this is true, it is still not the Bible concept.
+Even though this is true, it is still not a Bible concept.

 In the Bible, adoption is the taking of a child already in a family and declaring him to be of full age with rights and privileges.
-This is brought out very clearly in Galatians 4:1-7 in using Israel and the law as an example.
-That Jew under the law was considered as a child that differed nothing from a servant in bondage.
-They are under tutors and governors until the appointed time which of course had to do with Jesus Christ coming and redeeming them from the law.
+This is brought out very clearly in Galatians 4:7, in using Israel and the law as an example The Jew under the law was considered as a child that differed nothing from a servant in bondage.
+They are under tutors and governors until the appointed time which off course had to do with Jesus Christ coming and redeeming them from a law.

-My purpose in this article is that we might be able to appreciate our position in Jesus Christ as sons of God.
+My purpose in this article is that we might be able to appreciate our position in Christ Jesus as sons of God.
 I am not only an heir of God, but I am a joint-heir with Jesus Christ.
 In time past, adoption pertained to Israel only (Romans 9:4).
-But now in the dispensation of grace, we gentiles get in on the blessings of God by faith in Jesus Christ who died for our sins, was buried and raised again for our justification.
+But now in the church age, we Gentiles get in on the blessings of God by faith in Jesus Christ who died for our sins, was buried and raised again for our justification.
 Grace be with you, Amen.

 Victory Baptist Church